 Want us to highlight your event or give it a prime spot at the top of this list?
 Email me about sponsoring this post: firstname.lastname@example.org.

 - Myrtle Beach has tons of miniature golf courses.
-Prices average around $8 for kids and $6 for adults.
+Prices average around $6 for kids and $8 for adults.
 Click here for coupons.

 - Myrtle Beach State Park has a beach, picnic shelters, playground equipment, a nature center, a recreation area, and more.
-They also have a lot of educational programs, most of which are free with park admission ($5 for adults; $3.25 for SC seniors; $3 for kids age 6-15; free for kids 5 and younger).
+They also have a lot of educational programs, most of which are FREE with park admission ($5 for adults; $3.25 for SC seniors; $3 for kids age 6-15; FREE for kids 5 and younger).
 Click here for upcoming events.

 - If your kids like baseball, the Myrtle Beach Pelicans games are always a good time.
 Tickets start at $8 each.
 There are autograph sessions before each game, and kids 12 and under get to run the bases post-game.
-On Wednesdays, you can also buy hot dogs for $1 each.

-- At Barefoot Landing, kids can ride the carousel for $2 each; the carousel is free on select Saturdays.
+- At Barefoot Landing, kids can ride the carousel for $2 each; the carousel is FREE on select Saturdays.

-- The Home Depot has free kids’ workshops from 9:00 a.m. to noon the first Saturday of each month.
+- The Home Depot has FREE kids’ workshops from 9:00 a.m. to noon the first Saturday of each month.

 - The Children’s Museum of South Carolina is an interactive playground for the mind.
 Kids can touch, explore, and play while learning through interactive exhibits and programs.
-Tickets are $8.00 per person; kids 23 months and younger get in free.
+Tickets are $8.00 per person; kids 23 months and younger get in FREE.
 Click here for a discount.

-- The Horry County Library has free storytimes, summer reading programs, movies, and other free events.
+- The Horry County Library has FREE storytimes, summer reading programs, movies, and other FREE events.
 Activities vary by location.
 Click here and choose a location to see upcoming events.

-- Barnes and Noble at The Market Common has free storytimes for kids.
+- Barnes and Noble at The Market Common has FREE storytimes for kids.
 Click here for upcoming events.